A Dynamic Stochastic Block Model for Multidimensional Networks

-The block dynamic allows to test for Granger--block causality and check if the changes in the membership structure of the FTAs and in the unobserved components of the Trade network are related.
-In Figure \ref{fig:Gbcaus_app}, the membership dependence between the two layers of the multi--layer is summarized into four graphs, each of them associated with a vector $\kappa_{q}^{(\ell)}$.
-For instance, the first graph shows the transition probability of moving/stay in community 1 (core) of the trade network and it can be noticed that only its diagonal element are significant, i.e. $W^{(1)}_{it-1,1}$ and the intercept, which denotes persistence in membership.
-More importantly, this persistence is attenuated by the influence of the countries'membership in the FTA network, essentially a change of membership to the core in the FTA network induces a change in the trade network producing a decrease in the multiresistence terms and unobserved barriers.
+The block dynamic allows us to test for NGB causality and check if the changes in the membership structure of the FTAs and in the memberships of the unobserved components of the Trade network are related.
+In Figure \ref{fig:Gbcaus_app}, the membership dependence between the two layers of the multidimensional network is summarized into four graphs, each of them associated with a vector $\kappa_{q}^{(\ell)}$.
+For instance, the first graph shows the transition probability of moving/staying in community 1 (core) of the trade network, and it can be noticed that its diagonal elements are significant, i.e. $W^{(1)}_{it-1,1}$ and the intercept, which denotes persistence in membership.
+More importantly, this persistence is attenuated by the influence of the country's membership in the FTA network.
+Essentially, a change in membership to the core of the FTA network induces a change in the trade network, potentially producing a decrease in the multi-resistance terms and unobserved barriers.